Welcome to Race the North Face!

 Please car pool if possible as parking is limited!

-CanadInns - This is the official hotel for Race the North Face.
-We have a block of rooms at a discounted rate of $99.00 a night but you must CALL to book and specify Race the North Face while booking.
-Call 1-888-332-2623 for booking.
+CanadInns - We are currently in the process of getting a block of rooms booked for the event.
+We will give an update when things have been finalized!
 For families there is Splasher's Indoor Pool and Waterslide along with Aaltos and Tavern United for dining within the hotel.
 Located 15 minutes from race venue.

 Meadowlark Campground - located within 30 minutes of race venue.